Calendar of Events, Program Archives

 - Ford Foundation Dissertation Fellowship

 In this section, more than any other, you will emphasize material in proportion to its probable interest for a particular audience of employers.
 Include everything you've done that's relevant, whether you did it as an employee, as an intern, as a volunteer, as a member of a student research team, or as the officer of an organization.
-Sometimes one general heading called "Experience" is all you need, but frequently you will want to subdivide this section by functions.
-For faculty positions, a common breakdown is "Teaching Experience" and "Research Experience".
+Sometimes one general heading called "Experience" is all you need.
+Sometimes you will want to subdivide this section by functions (such as "Editing," "Promotion," and "Program Administration"), by topic (such as "New Technologies" and "Public Education") or by industry (such as "Publishing," "Telecommunications" and "Advertising").
+For teaching focused positions, a common breakdown is "Teaching" and "Research."
 Describe each experience to give an overview of what you did, with an emphasis on what you were able to accomplish in the position.
 Use verb phrases and make every word count.
+Instead of saying "Responsibilities included developing various new course materials and instructional aids," say "Developed training materials on customer service now used for all new employees, resulting in positive recognition from management."
 If you are describing a research project, give a brief introductory statement indicating what you set out to accomplish and what results you obtained.
 If relevant, go on to indicate important research techniques you used.

 This section is usually in the form of a simple, specific list.
 If you are listing laboratory research skills, include only the more specialized and difficult ones you have mastered.
 List the most relevant skills first.

 This is the place to put interesting information that does not fit elsewhere.
-You may include foreign languages, (unless they are highly relevant to your career goal, in which case they merit their own section), unrelated employment.and interests that show other accomplishments (such as artistic endeavors, competitive sports, extensive travel).
+You may include foreign languages (unless they are highly relevant to your career goal, in which case they merit their own section or could be included in a section on specialized skills) and interests that show your accomplishments such as artistic endeavors, competitive sports, extensive travel and the like.

 Formatting for Email, Print or Online Applications

-If you send your resume by email, save it in a pdf document, and name it with your name and date, such as "J.CohenVita2010.pdf" instead of "Vita.pdf"
+If you send your resume by email, save it in a pdf document, and name it with your name and date, such as "J.WongResume2010.pdf" instead of "Resume.pdf"

 Have paper copies printed on good quality paper.
 You may choose white or some neutral color.
 Print on only one side of each page.